-- The pupil premium allocated for 2024 to 2025 will include pupils recorded in the October 2023 Census and alternative provision census who had been looked after by an English or Welsh local authority immediately before being adopted, or placed on a special guardianship order or child arrangement order (previously known as a residence order). - This group of children are collectively referred to as post-LAC in the conditions of grant.
-Schools will receive £2570 for each child recorded as 'post-LAC' in the census.
+- The Pupil Premium allocated for 2025 to 2026 will include pupils recorded in the October 2023 Census and alternative provision census who had been looked after by an English or Welsh local authority immediately before being adopted, or placed on a special guardianship order or child arrangement order (previously known as a residence order). - This group of children are collectively referred to as post-LAC in the conditions of grant.
+Schools will receive £2630 for each child recorded as 'post-LAC' in the census.
 This will be allocated directly to academies or via the local authority for maintained schools. - The Virtual School Head does not have responsibility for the use of this funding but schools are advised to work with parents to agree the most effective use and how this can be monitored and reported.

 Please note that PP+ is not a personal budget for individual children.
-The VSH manages the PP+ allocation for the benefit of their cohort of looked-after children and allocate according to children's needs.
+The VSH manages the PP+ allocation for the benefit of their cohort of children in care and allocate according to children's needs.